 There are millions of people living in the Greater Toronto Area, and many of those live with unwanted furniture cluttering their homes.
 This might be because these items were replaced, worn out or left the owners with no use for them.
 When getting rid of these items, the first instinct shouldn’t be to throw them to the curb.
 Many of these items still have value, and a handful of charities or second-hand chains would be willing to take them off your hands.
 This way, you’ll be sure your furniture gets the use it can still provide while being put to its best use.

-Check out our list of furniture and appliance donation centres, where they can help with your removal needs.
+If you don’t live in a Habitat for Humanity pick up area check out our list of other furniture and appliance donation centres.
 Some of these organizations even offer free furniture pickup!

 With dozens of drop off donation bins across Halton, Diabetes Canada’s donation program directly supports diabetes research, education and advocacy with the National Diabetes Trust.
 Although they don’t accept large furniture donations, they accept small household appliances, a variety of textiles and fabrics, along with electronics and sporting equipment.
 Diabetes Canada also has a partnership with Value Village, where they are responsible for soliciting, furniture pick up and delivering goods to their locations.
 Through this partnership, they raise over 6 million towards diabetes research a year.
 They also offer home pick up, where you can schedule an appointment here.
 Check out their list of donation bins to see if there is one in your area.